d-kleine/GenerativeAI/project4_Personalized-Real-Estate-Agent/README.md

 * For the storage and retrieval of real estate listings, ChromaDB, a vector database package compatible with Python, was utilized.
 ChromaDB facilitated efficient storage of property embeddings generated from the listing descriptions, allowing for fast and accurate retrieval based on user preferences.

 * To interface with users and collect their preferences, a frontend application was developed using Gradio.
-Gradio provided a user-friendly interface for users to input their preferences, guiding them through a series of questions or allowing them to express their preferences in natural language.
+Gradio provides a user-friendly interface for app users to input their preferences, guiding them through a series of questions or allowing them to express their preferences in natural language.
+Upon clicking the "Search Listings" button, the app retrieves personalized listings based on the user's preferences and displays them in an HTML output.
+The HTML output displays real estate listings from the database based on the specified criteria.
+For each listing, it includes information such as the listing ID, neighborhood, price, number of bedrooms and bathrooms, size, and a personalized description of the real estate tailored to the user's preferences.
 This streamlined the process of gathering user requirements and ensured a seamless user experience.

 ![Gradio App](./screenshots/gradio_app.png)